sraggi/ellipse_perimeter_approx/README.md

-# Exponential Corrections to Ramanujan’s Second Formula for the Ellipse Perimeter: An ultra-accurate closed-form formula
+# Exponential Corrections to Ramanujan’s Second Formula for the Ellipse Perimeter: ultra-accurate closed-form formulae

 ## Abstract